-Published On: July 19th, 2022|By |Categories: Article, RSM, Businesses, Tax|26.3 min read|
+Published On: July 19th, 2022|By |Categories: RSM, Article, Businesses, Tax|26.3 min read|

 When an owner of a passthrough entity dies, certain tax implications may arise on both the individual and entity level.
 This article examines the various federal income tax issues to be mindful of in these circumstances.
 The discussion first focuses on the effect of a partner’s death on a Subchapter K partnership, then examines the consequences of a shareholder’s death on a Subchapter S corporation, and finally looks at the tax effects of death for the individual owner and the owner’s estate and/or trust.